 - IV Skills

 Niobrara County Hospital District Auxiliary

-The purpose of the Auxiliary is to render service to NHLC and its patients.
+The purpose of the Auxiliary is to render service to NCH and its patients.
 Membership is open to anyone that is interested.

-The Auxiliary is an outstanding benefactor for NHLC and hosts many fundraising events throughout the year; such as, luncheon’s and book sales twice a year, the Christmas Bazaar and the Christmas Greens sale.
+The Auxiliary is an outstanding benefactor for NCH and hosts many fundraising events throughout the year; such as, luncheon’s and book sales twice a year, the Christmas Bazaar and the Christmas Greens sale.